Inherit The Wind

 Robert E. Lee & Jerome Lawrence

-High Point: The dialog is fascinating as the characters argue their differences.
-In addition, the authors’ description of the elaborate stage set would be something to see.
+High Point: The dialog is riveting as the characters argue their differences.

 Low Point: The play continues to have so much relevance even well into the 21st century.